-After a program type is being displayed, subsequent pushes within 3 seconds will toggle through the available program types.
+After a program type is being displayed, subsequent pushes of this button within 3 seconds will toggle through the available program types.
 Pushing the right or left arrows repeatedly will increment or decrement the display through the available program types in alphabetical order.